4 Reasons You Get Bloated After Exercise & What To Do About It

 The uncomfortable feeling can be blamed on bloating from gas, or due to a build-up of tissue, fluid, or digestive content.

 The condition may also be accompanied by burping, swelling, cramps, constipation, diarrhea, and a lot of gas.
-It can be acute or chronic.

 That said, whether you’re exercising to lose weight or to increase strength, bloating after a workout is an uncomfortable feeling.